 Sunday lunch collection of vegetables suitable for the table to include 5 potatoes and 3 kinds of other vegetables, to be displayed attractively in a trug or similarly sized basket.
-These items will not be judged to RHS rules but will be judged on quality and variety of material and a good overall visual effect.
+These items will not be judged to RHS rules but will be judged on quality and variety of material.
+You should aim for a good overall visual effect.